nichollskc/peptide-binding/README.md

 The `--jobs 100` flag tells snakemake the maximum number of jobs it can have submitted to the cluster queue at any one time.

+NOTE: If the repository is on the marcopolo computing cluster in the /nodescratch space, follow the rules [here](#marcopolo-cluster-notes).

 ###### Test rule
 There is a rule in the pipeline that can be used for testing.
 As long as there are few sets of input files (PDBs/icMat/IDs), all the jobs in the test pipeline will take 5-10 minutes.
 WARNING: even the test rule will take a long time if there are many PDB files.